6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 FROM SELF-GOVERNANCE TO SELF-TRANSCENDENCE

 Judgment follows as the great unbinding: the release of egoic defensiveness, the resurrection of long-buried potentials, and the call to live from a truth deeper than personal history.
-At last, the World completes the journey.
-Here the self is not erased but transfigured—transparent to the divine, harmonious with its origin, and wholly at home in existence.
+The old self is not merely corrected—it is outgrown.
+The soul hears its true name, and the summons is not toward private improvement but toward consecrated participation.

 The person returns to ordinary life, but the ordinary is no longer merely ordinary.
 It is recognized as the very stage on which the Infinite continually becomes present.
 The chores, relationships, and responsibilities of daily life are taken up again—but now they shine.
 One no longer lives from the ego, even though one continues to use the ego.
 The ego now serves the soul, not the other way around.